Attention deficit hyperactivity disorder: Causes

-ADHD arises from brain maldevelopment especially in the prefrontal executive networks that can arise either from genetic factors (different gene variants and mutations for building and regulating such networks) or from acquired disruptions to the development of these networks and regions involved in executive functioning and self-regulation.
+ADHD arises from atypical brain development especially in the prefrontal executive networks that can arise either from genetic factors (different gene variants and mutations for building and regulating such networks) or from acquired disruptions to the development of these networks and regions involved in executive functioning and self-regulation.
 Their reduced size, functional connectivity, and activation contribute to the pathophysiology of ADHD, as well as imbalances in the noradrenergic and dopaminergic systems that mediate these brain regions.

 Genetic factors play an important role; ADHD has a heritability rate of 70–80%.
 The remaining 20–30% of variance is mediated by de-novo mutations and non-shared environmental factors that provide for or produce brain injuries; there is no significant contribution of the rearing family and social environment.
 Very rarely, ADHD can also be the result of abnormalities in the chromosomes.

 Genetics

 Literature reviews published in Biological Psychiatry and in Molecular Psychiatry have found the average heritability estimate of ADHD to be from 0.74 to 0.8, based on family, twin studies, and adoption studies.
 Additionally, evolutionary psychiatrist Randolph M. Nesse has argued that the 5:1 male-to-female sex ratio in the epidemiology of ADHD suggests that ADHD may be the end of a continuum where males are overrepresented at the tails, citing clinical psychologist Simon Baron-Cohen's suggestion for the sex ratio in the epidemiology of autism as an analogue.

-Natural selection has been acting against genetic variants for ADHD over at least 45,000 years, complicating the suggestion that ADHD was an adaptive form of neurodiversity in the human evolutionary past.
+Natural selection has been acting against genetic variants for ADHD over at least 45,000 years, complicating the suggestion that ADHD was adaptive in the human evolutionary past.
 The disorder may remain at a stable rate by the balance of genetic mutations and removal rate (natural selection) across generations; over thousands of years, these genetic variants become more stable, decreasing disorder prevalence.
-During human evolution, executive functions disrupted in ADHD, likely provide the capacity to bind contingencies across time thereby directing behaviour toward future over immediate events so as to maximise social consequences for humans.
+During human evolution, executive functions disrupted in ADHD likely provide the capacity to bind contingencies across time, thereby directing behaviour toward future over immediate events so as to maximise social consequences for humans.

-ADHD has a high heritability of 74%, meaning that 74% of the presence of ADHD in the population is due to genetic factors.
 There are multiple gene variants which each slightly increase the likelihood of a person having ADHD; it is polygenic and thus arises through the accumulation of many genetic risks each having a very small effect.
 The siblings of children with ADHD are three to four times more likely to develop the disorder than siblings of children without the disorder.

 The association of maternal smoking observed in large population studies disappears after adjusting for family history of ADHD, which indicates that the association between maternal smoking during pregnancy and ADHD is due to familial or genetic factors that increase the risk for the confluence of smoking and ADHD.